You Are Here

-Participants may apply for an account reduction loan for general purposes, for up to a five (5) year term, of up to 50% of their account balance, not to exceed $50,000, many advisors recommend keeping your hands off of your retirement savings.
+Although participants may apply for an account reduction loan for general purposes, for up to a five (5) year term, of up to 50% of their account balance, not to exceed $50,000, many advisors recommend keeping your hands off of your retirement savings.

 For purchase of a primary residence for the Participant, or to preclude foreclosure of the primary residence of the Participant, an account reduction loan with a term of up to ten (10) years is permissible, of up to 50% of a participant’s account, not to exceed $50,000.

-For either account reduction loan, both the Principal and the interest are paid back into the participant’s account.
+For either type of account reduction loan, both the Principal and the interest are paid back into the participant’s account.
 Repayment of these loans is done via automated draft of the participant's bank account.

 In order to initiate an Account reduction loan, the Plan Participant calls the TIAA-CREF dedicated phone line for Unitarian Universalist (UU) Organizations Retirement Plan participants: (800) 842-2829.
 The National Call Center person will assist the participant to initiate the proper paperwork, and will respond to the participant's key questions regarding the amount available to them, the term of the loan permitted, the documentation required (loans for the purchase of a primary residence require home purchase documentation), the loan application fee amount, consequences if one defaults on loan repayment, and other issues of concern.